course-details-portlet

 Learning methods and activities

 Lectures and problem sessions.
-Some problems may be formulated to be solved by use of computer algebra programs.
+Some problems make use of mathematical software.
 When lectures and lecture material are in English, the exam may be given in English only.

 Further on evaluation